Maxhajati/Job_Market_Data_Analysis/README.md

 - 📈 **Job Level**
 - 🛠️ **Required Skills**

-This hybrid approach—combining human oversight with AI-driven tagging—ensured data integrity, reduced inconsistencies, and created a well-structured dataset.
+This **hybrid** approach—combining human oversight with AI-driven tagging—ensured data integrity, reduced inconsistencies, and created a well-structured dataset.
 The result is a comprehensive dataset representing the Canadian job market for data professionals as of January 2025.

 ## Executive Summary
-An analysis of **2,385 job postings** from January 2025 uncovers key trends in the data-related job market:
+An analysis of **2,385 job postings** from January 2025 uncovers key trends in the Canadian data-related job market:
 - **Most In-Demand Roles**:
   - **Business Analysts** (36.3%) & **Data Analysts** (29.5%) are the most in-demand roles, reflecting their accessibility and widespread industry applications.